vanelsberg/APKautobuild/README.md

     * The script file _dbrun.sh_ defines a variable named **data_local**.
     It defaults to the directory **data** in the root directory of this project but you may change this to any directory location on your local machine.

-## Building AndroidAPS .apk files
+## Building AndroidS .APK files

-Once your configuration is setup you can build AndroidAPS.
+Once your configuration is setup you can build your APK.

 On initial run docker will need to download a docker image to the local docker image repository.
 The image is sized at about 1GB so, depending on your internet connection, this may take some time.
 Once the image is loaded succesive runs will start without downloading.